Chapter 3: About our Sun-Mars binary system

 Curious, isn't it?
 To my knowledge, you won't find any mention of these remarkable 'reciprocities' in astronomy literature.
 Furthermore:

 All this appears to indicate some sort of 'kinship' between these two pairs of moons (of the Sun & Mars) which, under the Copernican model, would have to be attributed to some sort of random, “accidental happenstance”.
-Conversely, under the TYCHOS model, all this can be interpreted as a natural consequence (i.e. as what is known in astronomical jargon as 'orbital resonances') of Mercury and Venus & Phobos and Deimos being, respectively, the moons of the Sun and the moons of Mars.
+Conversely, under the TYCHOS model, all these orbital resonances can be interpreted as a natural consequence of Mercury and Venus & Phobos and Deimos being, respectively, the moons of the Sun and the moons of Mars.

-You might now rightly ask yourself: “Why are Mercury and Venus the only ‘planets’ of our solar system with no moons of their own?”
+You might now justly ask yourself: “Why are Mercury and Venus the only ‘planets’ of our solar system with no moons of their own?”

 “Most likely because they are too close to the Sun.
 Any moon with too great a distance from these planets would be in an unstable orbit and be captured by the Sun.
 If they were too close to these planets they would be destroyed by tidal gravitational forces.
 The zones where moons around these planets could be stable over billions of years is probably so narrow that no body was ever captured into orbit, or created in situ when the planets were first being accreted.”

 — Why don’t Mercury and Venus have moons?_ by NASA for Imager for Magnetopause-to-Aurora Global Exploration (IMAGE) Education Center

 Here’s another (perhaps more intellectually honest) quote from another nasa.gov website: